The Luke Stalker Global Fellowship was established to help young people

 This fellowship was established in Luke’s memory to celebrate and continue his active, experiential approach to learning and communicating.
 The fellowship supports Luke’s belief that pursuing cross-cultural connections can help to create a better, more peaceful world.

-You are eligible to apply for a Luke Stalker Global Fellowship if you are between the ages of 17-26 years old (must be 18 at the time of travel), currently studying at an accredited U.S. college or university at the undergraduate or graduate level, or will be a participant in an established and structured program that travels abroad.
-All majors and fields of inquiry are eligible.
-This fellowship can be used to participate in an existing program at your university, or a project or program with an international organization.
-If you are proposing a project outside of an established program, you must present a letter from a ‘sponsoring organization’ you will be working with abroad.
+You can apply for a Luke Stalker Global Fellowship if you are between the ages of 17-26 years old (at least 18 at the time of travel), are currently studying at an accredited U.S. college or university, or are interested in participating in an established program abroad.
+Applicants must have a connection to Teton County, Wyoming.
+All majors and fields are eligible.
+This fellowship can be used for participating in an existing program your university has, or a project or program with an international organization.
+If you propose the latter, you will need to present a letter from a ‘sponsoring organization’ where you propose to work while abroad.
 This fellowship can be combined with funds from other sources.
-Consistent with Community Foundation of Jackson Hole policy, this fellowship is not intended to support religious or political activities.
+Consistent with Foundation policy, this fellowship is not intended to support religious or political activities.

 Fellows may be awarded up to $6,000.